 Kamala Harris picks Minnesota Governor Tim Walz as running mate

-US Vice-President Kamala Harris has picked Tim Walz, the Democratic Governor of Minnesota, as her running mate, according to multiple media reports.
+US Vice-President Kamala Harris has picked Tim Walz, the Democratic Governor of Minnesota, as her running mate.

-Washington : US Vice-President Kamala Harris has picked Tim Walz, the Democratic Governor of Minnesota, as her running mate, according to multiple media reports.
+Washington: US Vice-President Kamala Harris has picked Tim Walz, the Democratic Governor of Minnesota, as her running mate.

+"I am proud to announce that I've asked @Tim_Walz to be my running mate," Harris wrote in a post on X.

+"As a governor, a coach, a teacher, and a veteran, he's delivered for working families like his.
+It's great to have him on the team."

 Walz, 60 is a former schoolteacher, a military veteran, a member of the House of Representatives, a two-term Governor and, in recent days, the man who coined the word "weird" to describe the Republican nominee for President, former President Donald Trump and his running mate, Senator J.D.
 Vance, and their campaign and their views that was quickly adopted by the Harris campaign and her allies.